 Bancroft is named after Harry and Peter Bancroft - the father & son duo who, after a visit to London’s first espresso bar, secured the rights to Gaggia espresso machine and brought them over to Melbourne in 1953 for their cafe Il Cappuccino in St Kilda.

 Popularity for the machine increased, and the following year the beloved Pelligrinis on Bourke St and University Cafe on Lygon St purchased their own machines.
-As such, our Bancroft blend is an historical nod to the family who founded the cafe culture that Melbourne is now world-famous for.
+As such, our Bancroft blend is a historical nod to the family who founded the cafe culture that Australia's own Melbourne is now world-famous for.